OpenEnergyPlatform/oedatamodel/README.md

 - Datapackage with template content for "OEDataModel-concrete-datapackage" and "OEDataModel-normalization-datapackage"

 # Usage
-Lern about dataconventions that help to create correct datasets and Examples
+Lern about file and data conventions as well as oemedatamodel fild descriptions and table examples that help to create correct datasets.

 ## File conventions
-To use the oedatamodel we recommend the use of csv files to convert data from an individual data structure into the oedatamodel concrete format.
+To use the oedatamodel we recommend the use of [csv]() files to convert data from an individual data structure into the oedatamodel concrete format.
-To avoid further conflicts a ";" must be used as column delimiter.
-For this purpose template files are stored [here]().
+To avoid further conflicts a ";" must be used as column delimiter in the csv file.
+The correct application is demonstrated by [templates]().

 ##  Data conventions
 ### Fields that are not present or empty